zeroc-ice/ice-builder-visualstudio/README.md

 All C++ projects configured to use the Ice add-in import the file `%ALLUSERSPROFILE%\ZeroC\Ice.props`.
 This file must exist to allow the project to load and get converted to the new Ice Builder format.
-You can supply this file by installing a binary distribution for Ice 3.6 and older, or you can create an `Ice.props` file in `%ALLUSERSPROFILE%\ZeroC` with the following contents:
+You can supply this file by installing a binary distribution for Ice 3.6 or older, or you can create an `Ice.props` file in `%ALLUSERSPROFILE%\ZeroC` with the following contents:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <Project ToolsVersion="4.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">